sfc-gh-sschaefer/guidewire_cda/README.md

 3. Return to snowflake and explain the SYSTEM$PIPE_STATUS function, which running it and highlighting changes in 'pendingFileCount'
 4. Once pendingFileCount returns to 0, run a select * and show that the rows have doubled, where half of them now have 'LOAD_TYPE'='INCREMENTAL'
 #### 3 - Schema Change
-1. Explain that schema changes are not automatic, but as long as GW notifies ahead of time, it takes only two commands (ALTER TABLE ADD COLUMN and REPLACE PIPE).
+1. Schema changes are not automatic, but as long as GW notifies ahead of time, it takes only two commands (ALTER TABLE ADD COLUMN and REPLACE PIPE).
 > This is because GW uses a non-destructive, additive-only approach.
 The two commands can be run any time ahead of the impending schema change.
 2. Step through the Schema Change script up to and including the CREATE OR REPLACE PIPE statement.
 3. Explain that the pipe and table are now ready whenever the schema change actually takes place.